Applied Zoopharmacognosey

 Information Covered on This Page

-Please find my animal’s selecting below.
-The cats are working on a herb garden, with catnip, rosebuds, calendula / marigold petals, yarrow, lavender, peppermint and valerian herbs being offered.
+In the photos presented below, my cats are working on their herb gardens, with catnip, rosebuds, calendula / marigold petals, yarrow, lavender, peppermint and valerian herbs being offered.
 Sam, the black and white feline is choosing to eat valerian.
 He came to us with urinary / kidney issues as he was on dry food, and this is still healing.
 Cats may also choose this for stress.
 Cats may choose to eat, sit, roll or lie on the healing herbs.
 I watch and take notes, so I know how to proceed to help the healing process further.
+He is a huge processor of the essential oils and will often come and sit in on the dog’s sessions to grab what he needs then off he goes again.

-Dogs are initially offered minerals and oils to highlight any deficiencies they may be experiencing, to let me know if they have any parasites they wish to clear, or if they are in pain.
-Based on their direction, I then know how to proceed further to help them heal with the essential oils, either through smell, or application.
-They decide and direct always.
-I only facilitate.
-I serve with honour.
+As explained above, the dogs are initially offered minerals and oils to highlight any deficiencies they may be experiencing, to let me know if they have any parasites they wish to clear, or if they are in pain.
+Based on their direction, I then know how to proceed further to help them heal with the essential oils, either through smell, and / or application.

 Behaviour